simxnet/devdesk/README.md

 Please adhere to this project's `code of conduct`.

-## Tech Stack

-- React
-- Next.js
-- TailwindCSS
-- Radix UI
-- tRPC
-- Next-Auth (GitHub and Discord providers)

-## FAQ

-#### How do I self-host this?
+## Important things to say

-I will not give any support to self-host, you still have permission to do so.
+### 1. I will NOT give any support to self-host your own instance of Dev Desk client, you still can do so.

-#### UI folder has docs?

-As mentioned before, all components are from [shadcn/ui](https://ui.shadcn.com/)

 ## License